How do fog lights work? What are they for? When should you use them? Understanding automotive fog lights.

 One of the most discussed topics of fog lights is color.
 Yellow fog lights have long been crowned as being the best for helping drivers when facing rain, fog, snow, etc. But is this really true?

 Scientifically speaking, light with shorter wavelengths and higher frequency such as purple and blue are the most reflective while longer wavelengths and lower frequency light such as yellow and red and the least reflective.
+However, this is only true for tiny particles significantly smaller than raindrops or snowflakes.

 On the other hand, in the context of headlights, white light is preferred over yellow or darker colors as it will produce more light output.
 Feel free to read our LED Color Guide and our Xenon HID Color Temperature Guide to learn more about colored lights.